Severe Thunderstorm Warning issued for Lewis by NWS - News Break

 Severe Thunderstorm Warning issued for Lewis by NWS

-Effective: 2021-05-26 13:31:00 EDT Expires: 2021-05-26 14:00:00 EDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
-Continuous cloud to ground lightning is occurring with these storms.
+Effective: 2021-05-26 12:57:00 EDT Expires: 2021-05-26 14:00:00 EDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+Large hail and damaging winds and continuous cloud to ground lightning is occurring with this storm.
 Move indoors immediately.
 Lightning is one of nature`s leading killers.
 Remember, if you can hear thunder, you are close enough to be struck by lightning.
-Target Area: Lewis A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 200 PM EDT FOR SOUTHEASTERN LEWIS COUNTY At 130 PM EDT, severe thunderstorms were located along a line extending from Whetstone Gulf State Park to 6 miles southwest of Boonville, moving east at 50 mph.
+Target Area: Lewis The National Weather Service in Buffalo has issued a * Severe Thunderstorm Warning for Southern Lewis County in central New York * Until 200 PM EDT.. * At 1257 PM EDT, a severe thunderstorm was located 9 miles southwest of Redfield, or 14 miles northwest of Camden, moving east at 50 mph.
 HAZARD...60 mph wind gusts and penny size hail.
 SOURCE...Radar indicated.
-IMPACT...Expect damage to roofs, siding, and trees.
-Locations impacted include Whetstone Gulf State Park, Highmarket, Watson, Martinsburg, Lyonsdale, Greig, Port Leyden, Lyons Falls, Constableville and Turin.
+IMPACT...Expect damage to roofs, siding, and trees. * Locations impacted include Whetstone Gulf State Park, Highmarket, Watson, Martinsburg, Lyonsdale, Greig, Port Leyden, Lyons Falls, Constableville and Turin.
 HAIL...0.75IN WIND...60MPHalerts.weather.gov